-Dade City & Zephyrhills Possession of Marijuana Defense Attorneys
+Dade City & Zephyrhills Possession of Marijuana Attorney

 In the State of Florida, the offense of Possession of Marijuana less than 20 grams is a first degree misdemeanor.
 The punishment is up to one year incarceration in the county jail, up to a $1000 fine, and a two-year driver’s license suspension.

-Contact the Mander Law Group to discuss your case and the defenses available to you.
+Contact the Madonna Law Group to discuss your case and the defenses available to you.
 Our law firm offers free initial consultations on all criminal cases.

 The Dade City & Zephyrhills Possession of Marijuana defense attorneys are available today to start working on your defense.

 Don’t Lose Your Driver’s License for 2 Years